Music by Frank Wildhorn

 live from the stage of the Raimund Theater.
 The DVD has stereo and 5.1 surround sound audio, and runs about

-both German and English.
+subtitles.
 The disc is regionless, but in PAL format.
-It is hoped that a second edition will

 The DVD is currently available from VBW,